eggbiskit/graveyardscene/README.md

 CMPM121 Game Technologies - HW 1

 **Description**
-In the spirit of Halloween I wanted to make a spooky graveyard with a crow character.
+In the spirit of Halloween, I wanted to make a spooky graveyard with a crow character.
 I included some dead trees and tombstones, along with some lamps and pumpkins.
-I used fences to make a separate, "secret" part of the graveyard to make it more fun to explore.
 I found and used 24 unique objects in total.

 *Press 1/2/3/4 for first/third/ortho/moving perspectives.*